 Recent research has shown that most short-day plants are actually reacting to the duration of continuous darkness!
 For these plants, if the long period of darkness is interrupted by a brief period of light, they won’t flower, even though the hours of light are short enough and the total duration of darkness is long enough.
 They need an uninterrupted period of darkness that is longer than their species-specific threshold.
 Some short-day plants cannot flower up North because by the time the days are short enough to induce flowering, there’s already been a killing frost.

 Flowering for most long-days require long periods of light on the other hand, and disrupting the dark period with a brief flash of light, or disrupting the light period with a brief amount of darkness has no effect.
 Many won’t flower in the tropics because the days never last.

 Plants with specific day length requirements can be tricked into blooming out of season by manipulating the light they receive or don’t receive.

 Thus nurserymen can get short-day chrysanthemums to bloom in summer by keeping them in the dark for more than 12 hours each day.
 Poinsettias can be induced to bloom if they get 10 or more hours of darkness for a week or so.
 Indoor lighting and the light from street

 lights can be enough to prevent short-day plants from blooming.
 (Moonlight isn’t bright enough, though.)
-Florists can get long-day plants to bloom early (say, for Easter or Valentine’s Day) by holding them under grow lights for a few hours longer than the normal late winter daylight.
+Florists can get long plants to bloom early (say, for Easter or Valentine’s Day) by holding them under grow lights for a few hours more than the normal late winter daylight.